bob16795/markup/README.md

 #### all

+- tab_to_spaces: the amount of spaces in a tab defaults to 2
 - file_type: the formatter to use for the document
 - output_nodule: the module containing the formatter
 - output: the file to output to relative to the source code